SEO Trends: 45 Experts On The Future Of Search

 Rae Hoffman, AKA Sugarrae, CEO of PushFire

-Mobile was huge in 2014, but it’s only going to get bigger in 2015.
-Google speculated that mobile searches will outnumber desktop searches before the end of 2014.
+Mobile was huge, but it’s only going to get bigger.
+Google speculated that mobile searches will outnumber desktop searches before the end.
 Smartphone conversions experienced a 26 percent increase in Q3 over Q1 this year – and that’s a trend that ecommerce retailers can’t afford to ignore.

 Internet Retailer reports that less than 25 percent of the top 500 mobile retailers have responsive websites.
 That’s a huge window of opportunity for retailers willing to make mobile a priority in the coming year.
 Positioning your site for mobile search should be the number one generic priority for companies who value their online presence.